top of page

 Exercise can be increased in the second half of the cycle, from ovulation onwards.

-- Spending Time in Nature
+Time Spent in Nature

 The Liver energy is associated with the element of WOOD and the weather, WIND.
 Getting out into nature and changing scenery helps to move the Liver Qi and raise your energetic frequency.

-- Sex
+Sex

 This helps to move the Qi in the fertility organs and therefore prevents blockages of Qi or blood, supporting emotions to flow.

-When should I move the Liver Qi?
+When Should I Move the Liver Qi?

 The best time to move the Liver Qi energy is in the 2nd half of the cycle, from ovulation towards the period.

-What are the benefits?
+What are the Benefits?

 Moving the Liver Qi can:

-Prevent more severe cases of Liver Qi stagnation which leads to Liver Blood Stasis (pain, heavy periods, fibroids, blockages, endometriosis).
+• Prevent more severe cases of Liver Qi stagnation which leads to Liver Blood Stasis (pain, heavy periods, fibroids, blockages, endometriosis).

-Improve ovulation and regulate the cycle
+• Improve ovulation and regulate your cycle

-Increase implantation success
+• Increase implantation success

-Improve your mood, reduce stress and anxiety.
+• Improve your mood, reduce stress and anxiety.

 Natalia